Role: UX Architect

 Finding useful content can be difficult when the information architecture does not match a users mental model of where and when certain information should surface.

 Organizing content based on content types (i.e. tools, videos, brochures, etc.) versus user needs or profiles decrease the discoverability of meaningful content.

-Disparity of content across languages may cause a jarring experience for some users (when English PDFs are available on a Chinese site) or make them feel less important than other user groups.
+Disparity of content across languages can cause a jarring experience for some users (when English PDFs are available on a Chinese site) or make them feel less important than other user groups.